Shellyspike/Primo/Primo.Office.MyOffice_en.md

    - Sheet name.
    - Text.

-#### "Insert columns" Component
+#### "Insert columns" Element

-A component that inserts columns into a sheet of the Table.
+A element that inserts columns into a sheet of the Table.
 Includes the following properties:

 1. **Table**:
    - Index — Index of the column, to the right of which the insertion will occur.
 If not specified, the insertion is done at the end of the sheet.